TakumiOtagaki/PseudoknotVisualizer/README.md

 - Left: canonical only (annotator=DSSR)
 - Right: include_all (annotator=DSSR)
 - As visible, including non-canonical pairs increases the pseudoknot order (number of layers).
-As you can see, non-canonical pairs increase the pseudoknot order (number of layers).

 ## Troubleshooting